castedcrown84/Horiseon/README.md

 <b> Link to site:https://castedcrown84.github.io/Horiseon/</b>

 ## About
 <b>Code Refactor</b> is a web application made for Horiseon, a marketing agency.
-It follows accessibility standards, making it optimized for search engines.

 ## How it meets accessibility standards?
 <ul>